 Background

-The Scottish Commission for Learning Disabilities (SCLD) is an independent charitable organisation and strategic partner to the Scottish Government in the delivery of Scotland’s learning disability strategy, The keys to life.
-The strategy defines learning disability as a significant, lifelong, condition that started before adulthood, which affects development and means individuals need help to: understand information; learn skills; and cope independently.
-SCLD is committed to finding new and better ways to improve the lives of people with learning disabilities and we are focussed on sharing innovation and good practice so that those providing services and interventions can learn from each other.
-We also aim to be a knowledge hub and to build an evidence base, sharing how policy is being implemented and building on an understanding of what really works.
+The Scottish Commission for Learning Disability (SCLD) is an independent charitable organisation and strategic partner to the Scottish Government in the delivery of Scotland’s learning disability strategy, The keys to life.
+The strategy defines learning disability as a significant, lifelong condition that started before adulthood, which affects development and means individuals need help to: understand information; learn skills; and cope independently.
+SCLD is committed to finding new and better ways to improve the lives of people with learning disabilities and is focused on sharing innovation and good practice so that those providing services and interventions can learn from each other.
+SCLD also aims to be a knowledge hub and to build an evidence base, sharing how policy is being implemented and building on an understanding of effective methods of creating change.

 Introduction

 The Scotland Act (2016) devolves around £3bn of social security expenditure.
 Over half of this (£1.6bn) is spent on Disability Living Allowance (DLA) and Personal Independence Payments (PIP).
-Whilst there have been problems with the design and delivery of these benefits, they are important to people with learning disabilities, helping them participate in society and enabling them to take up opportunities that could be otherwise inaccessible.
+Whilst there have been problems with the design and delivery of these benefits, they are important to people with learning disabilities - helping them to participate in society and enabling them to take up opportunities that could be otherwise inaccessible.
 They provide financial support for independent living and meeting the additional costs of daily living faced by disabled people.
 Recent reform to welfare at a UK level, however, has impacted particularly severely on recipients of disability benefits.

-The new powers included in the Scotland Act (2016) provide an opportunity to design a social security system specific to Scotland and to take a fresh look at accessibility and communication, eligibility criteria and assessment and evidence gathering processes.
+The new powers (do we need to be more specific since we haven’t mentioned powers yet?) included in the Scotland Act (2016) provide an opportunity to design a social security system specific to Scotland and to take a fresh look at accessibility and communication, eligibility criteria,assessment and evidence gathering processes.
 The extensive powers in relation to disability benefits mean that people with learning disabilities are likely to be particularly impacted by any changes.
 It is essential that people with learning disabilities and organisations that work with them and represent them are able to positively influence this process.

 Earlier this year SCLD held three consultation events in Edinburgh, Dundee and Girvan to hear the views of people with learning disabilities and their carers on their experience of the social security system to date and their suggestions for future improvements.
-These events helped shape our response to the Scottish Government’s social security consultation and have informed this report.
-Forty people attended the events, 65% were female and 35% male and there was a range of age groups.
+These events helped shape our response to the Scottish Government’s social security consultation (add hyperlink) and have informed this report.
+Forty people attended the events: 65% were female and 35% male and there was a range of age groups.
 The feedback from these events was mostly qualitative in nature and is representative only of the views expressed by the individuals who attended.
 It does, however, highlight some of the issues that these individuals have encountered when interacting with the welfare system.

-In this report we have also drawn on our considerable expertise and experience in the field of learning disabilities.
+In this report we have also drawn on our considerable expertise and experience in the field of learning disability.
 This has been developed through extensive engagement with a wide range of stakeholders including: people who commission and provide services for people with learning disabilities; those who act as advocates or are working in research; as well as people with learning disabilities and carers.

 Key points